icebob/moleculer-java-site/src/moleculer-web.md

 ```

 ::: warning
-To use this shorthand alias, create a Service which has `list`, `get`, `create`, `update` and `remove` actions.
+To use this shorthand alias, create a `Service` which has "list", "get", "create", "update" and "remove" actions.
 :::

-## HTTP Middlewares
+## HTTP `Middlewares`

-HTTP Middleware is used to intercept the client request and do some pre-processing.
+HTTP `Middleware` is used to intercept the client request and do some pre-processing.
 It can also intercept the response and do post-processing before sending to the client in web application.
-Some common tasks that we can do with HTTP Middlewares are:
+Some common tasks that we can do with HTTP `Middlewares` are:

-- Formatting of request body or header before sending it to Action.
+- Formatting of request body or header before sending it to `Action`.
 - Authentication and autherization of request for resources.
 - Logging request parameters.
 - Alter response by adding some cookies or header information.
 - End the request-response cycle.

-You can extend the `HttpMiddleware` abstract class to create an HTTP Middleware.
+You can extend the `HttpMiddleware` abstract class to create an HTTP `Middleware`.
-HTTP Middlewares can be added globally or at Route-level to the ApiGateway.
+HTTP `Middlewares` can be added globally or at Route-level to the `ApiGateway`.
-Bind Middleware to an instance of the API Gateway object by using the `gateway.use(middleware)` function.
+Bind `Middleware` to an instance of the API Gateway object by using the "gateway.use(middleware)" function.
-Route-level Middleware works in the same way as global Middleware,
+Route-level `Middleware` works in the same way as global `Middleware`,
-except it is bound to an instance of Route.
+except it is bound to an instance of `Route`.

-Middlewares is executed in **reverse order** as they are added to routes (or to the API Gateway):
+`Middlewares` is executed in **reverse order** as they are added to `Routes` (or to the `ApiGateway`):

 ```java
 route.use(new LastMiddleware()); // Executed LAST